LosAlamosCoderDojo/LosAlamosCoderDojo.github.io/README.md

 [Google Pages website] (https://sites.google.com/view/ladojo/home) which currently is much more developed.)

-We can use this so kids in the Dojo can learn Javascript, HTML, CSS, and other web skills.
+We can use this so Dojo participants can learn Javascript, HTML, CSS, and other web skills.